ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     The next lesson introduces <strong>observational units</strong>—what they are,
+&nbsp;     The next lesson explains common ways to describe and classify data, including

-&nbsp;     how to define them correctly, and why they matter for valid analysis.
+&nbsp;     different types of variables and why types matter for analysis.

 &nbsp;   </p>

-&nbsp;   <a class="btn btn-primary" href="/foundations/observational-units/">
+&nbsp;   <a class="btn btn-primary" href="/foundations/types-of-data/">

-&nbsp;     Next: Observational Units
+&nbsp;     Next: Types of Data

 &nbsp;   </a>